flyingsparx/CMT111/Sessions/3. Semantics/code/cheep_utils docs.md

 ##### `Cheep[] get_cheeps()`

-Returns a list of all `Cheep` instances in the network.
+Returns a list of all `Cheep` instances in the engine.

 ##### `Cheep[] get_cheeps_by_sentiment(sentiment)`